 What is employee turnover?

-Employee turnover is an HR metric that measures the rate at which employees leave their jobs, voluntarily or involuntarily, during a specific period of time.
+Employee turnover is an HR metric that measures the rate at which people leave their jobs, voluntarily or involuntarily, during a specific period of time.

-How to calculate employee turnover rate?
+How can we calculate the employee turnover rate?

 Employee turnover is an easy HR metric to calculate.
 Simply divide the total number of employees by the number of departures at your organization during the period.